What Causes Social Anxiety?

 Going to job interviews is very intimidating.
 It means meeting new people, and to make it worse, it is the purpose of the interviewer to evaluate a candidate.
 A person might not get the job, and if there are a great many candidates, there is stiff competition, and it is possible that the person will face rejection.

 In an interview, a person has to state an opinion, and it is possible that the interviewer might not agree with them.
-Not every candidate will be the best fit for a job, but a person with social anxiety fears it is personal shortcomings which will be assessed.
+Not every candidate will be the best fit for a job, but a person with social anxiety fears it is personal shortcomings that will be assessed.

 Eating in public